 #8.
 They assist others.

 Helping others not only makes them happy, but it also makes you happy.
-Helping others causes a surge of oxytocin, serotonin, and dopamine, all of which produce positive feelings.
+Assisting others causes a surge of oxytocin, serotonin, and dopamine, all of which produce positive feelings.
 According to a Harvard study, employees who assisted others were 10 times more likely to be focused at work and 40% more likely to be promoted.

 #9.
 They make a concerted effort to be happy.

 Nobody, not even the most ecstatically happy people, wakes up every day feeling this way.
-They simply work harder than everyone else.
+They work harder than everyone else.
 They understand how easy it is to fall into a routine in which you don’t monitor your emotions or actively strive to be happy and positive.
 Also, people who are happy constantly assess their moods and make decisions with their happiness in mind.

 #10.
 They are open to new experiences.